Geekles007/metchera-incognito/README.md

 ## 🤝 Contributing

-We welcome contributions to make Metchera ID Generator even better!
+We welcome contributions to make Metchera Incognito even better!
 Whether it's adding new features, fixing bugs, or improving documentation, your help is appreciated.

 ## 📄 License